xairy/raw-gadget/tests/README.md

 ## How to Run

-Note, that `usbtest` and `g_zero` modules can be native to the kernels running on the host and gadget sides, while `dummy_hcd` and `raw_gadget` are better be built manually (to make sure they are up-to-date).
+Note: `usbtest` and `g_zero` modules can be native to the kernels running on the host and gadget sides, while `dummy_hcd` and `raw_gadget` are better be built manually (to make sure they are up-to-date).

-Note, that when using Dummy UDC, the host and the device are the same machine.
+Note: when using Dummy UDC, the host and the device are the same machine.

-Note, that `g_zero` binds to the first available UDC, make sure it's the right one.
+Note: `g_zero` binds to the first available UDC; make sure it's the right one.

 Running the tests:

 0. On both host and gadget sides: `make`.

-1. On the host side: `./insmod_usbtest.sh`.
+1. On host side: `./insmod_usbtest.sh`.

-2. On the gadget side: `./insmod_g_zero.sh`
+2. On gadget side: `./insmod_g_zero.sh`

-3. On the host side: find out the device address via `lsusb`.
+3. On host side: find out the device address via `lsusb`.

-4. On the host side: `./run_tests.py /dev/bus/usb/005/002 ./logs/UDC-g_zero.log`.
+4. On host side: `./run_tests.py /dev/bus/usb/005/002 ./logs/UDC-g_zero.log`.

-5. On the gadget side: `rmmod g_zero`.
+5. On gadget side: `rmmod g_zero`.

-6. On the gadget side: load `raw_gadget` module if not already loaded.
+6. On gadget side: load `raw_gadget` module if not already loaded.

-7. On the gadget side: `./gadget DEVICE DRIVER`.
+7. On gadget side: `./gadget DEVICE DRIVER`.

-8. On the host side: `./run_tests.py /dev/bus/usb/005/002 ./logs/UDC-raw_gadget.log`.
+8. On host side: `./run_tests.py /dev/bus/usb/005/002 ./logs/UDC-raw_gadget.log`.

-9. On the host side: `./format_results.py ./logs/UDC-raw_gadget.log ./logs/UDC-g_zero.log`.
+9. On host side: `./format_results.py ./logs/UDC-raw_gadget.log ./logs/UDC-g_zero.log`.

 ## TODO